Catherine Branson: Early career (1972–1992)

-In 1972, following a period as a tutor in the Adelaide Law School, Branson went abroad.
-During time in the Middle East, she saw a Palestinian refugee camp in Beirut that had existed since 1948, which made her more conscious of the plight of refugees.
-She subsequently spent an extended period in the United States, where she undertook voluntary work at a legal aid office in Pontiac, Michigan, while her husband was employed locally.
-The work exposed her to entrenched social and economic disadvantage, particularly among African American clients, and contributed to the development of her enduring commitment to human rights and social justice.
-Branson later reflected that this period was formative in shaping her understanding of structural inequality and the role of the state in protecting individual rights.
+In 1972, following a period as a tutor in the Adelaide Law School, Branson went abroad, visiting a Palestinian refugee camp in Beirut.
+Branson traveled to the United States and volunteered at a legal aid office near Michigan.
+She was exposed to the systemic socioeconomic inequalities facing the local African-American community.
+Branson credited her time abroad with helping develop her commitment to human rights and social justice.

-Returning to Australia in 1973, Branson began her articles of clerkship while completing her Bachelor of Arts at the same university.
+Branson went back to Australia in 1973 and began her articles of clerkship while completing her Bachelor of Arts at the same university.
 She entered a legal profession dominated by men, where women often faced discrimination and harassment.
 Although these challenges were not the main reason for leaving private practice, broader gender-based restrictions influenced her decision to pursue a career in the public sector.
-She completed her arts degree in 1977.
-That same year, she was appointed research assistant to the Solicitor-General, Brian Cox, in the South Australian Department of Legal Services, where she quickly gained recognition and began assisting in High Court hearings, acquiring early experience with significant legal work.
+In 1977, she earned her arts degree.
+That same year, she was appointed research assistant to the Solicitor-General, Brian Cox, in the South Australian Department of Legal Services, where she began assisting in High Court hearings.
 Branson later advocated for reforms aimed at creating safer and more equitable workplaces for women in the legal profession.

-Branson began working as a solicitor at the Crown Solicitor's Office in 1978 and joined the National Women's Advisory Council, which advised the Prime Minister on issues concerning women.
+Branson began working as a solicitor at the Crown Solicitor's Office in 1978 and joined the National Women's Advisory Council to assist in formulating federal policy advice on women's rights and welfare.
 She subsequently provided legal advice to the state government and accompanied Premier Don Dunstan to a premiers' conference as his legal adviser.
-In 1984, at age 35, she was appointed Crown Solicitor and head of the Attorney-General's Department, becoming the first woman in Australia to hold the position.
-Her leadership was credited with revitalising the office and expanding opportunities for younger lawyers.
-She later transitioned to private practice as a barrister in a previously all-male Bar Chambers, influencing professional culture.
+At the age of 35, she became Australia's first female Crown Solicitor and head of the Attorney-General's Department.
+She later moved to private practice as a barrister in a previously all-male chambers.
 Branson joined the South Australian Bar in 1989, specialising in administrative law, including business law and discrimination legislation, and was appointed Queen's Counsel in 1992.